ShaneD20/Mu-Lang-Compiler/tutorial.md

 ```
 An example of function currying.
 ```
-let defineAdd:
+let defineAdd: use x .
-    use x return use y as
+    return use y .
         print x + y;
         return x + y;
     ,,